shenlab-sinai/ngsplot/README.md

    biocLite( "BSgenome" )
    biocLite( "Rsamtools" )
    biocLite( "ShortRead" )
+   biocLite( "GenomicFiles" )
    ```

 1. (Optional) Install ngsplot package in Galaxy: read the `galaxy/README.txt` for instructions.
 A wiki will be provided to demonstrate the workflow of ngs.plot in Galaxy.

 # USAGE
 A wiki-page has been created for detailed explanation of each argument: [ProgramArguments101](https://github.com/shenlab-sinai/ngsplot/wiki/ProgramArguments101).
 Quick tip: when you type one of the commands without specifying any argument, the program will print out a brief usage.

 ## Manipulate annotation database and the use of option "-F"
 The `ngsplotdb.py` script is easy to use.
 Here are a few examples: